 Wine & Tapas: A Spanish Feast at Home

 The hum of a Madrid wine bar, the scent of garlic in the air, the clink of glasses… this is Spain at its best.
-And while there’s nothing like wandering through a sun-drenched vineyard on a Vine Travel wine tour, you can bring a little of that magic home.
+And while there’s nothing like wandering through a sun-drenched vineyard or village on a Vine Travel wine tour, you can bring a little of that magic home.
 All you need are a few great bottles, some classic Spanish tapas, and a love for good food, good company, and unforgettable flavours.

 1. Pan con Tomate & Cava